OpenWebconcept/plugin-owc-mijn-services/README.md

 ### Customizing Template Paths

-You can customize the logger template paths by using the following filter in your theme or another plugin:
+You can customize the template paths by using the following filter in your theme or another plugin:

 ```php
 add_filter('owcms::view/template-paths', function ($paths) {